Posted 11.24.2022 by Meghan Crawford

 Tripwire offers have been used as a marketing tactic before the internet was even made.
 It consists of providing potential leads with an irresistible, low-cost, ‘foot-in-the-door’ offer they can’t refuse.

 For example, you could be selling a course that costs around $1,500.
 (Or because it’s the internet, let’s call it $1,497).
-Very few people are willing to invest that much money without building considerable trust first.
+Very few people are willing to invest that much money without building considerable trust first and community.

 So what do you do?
 Retarget your subscribers with a different offer.